BGeil/Tomagotchi-Mini/README.md

-Increase your pet's Hunger, Sleepiness, and Bored metrics on an interval of your choosing.		[check] You pet should die if Hunger, Boredom, or Sleepiness hits 10.									[check] Morph your pet at certain ages.																	[check] Animate your pet across the screen while it's alive.											[]
+Increase your pet's Hunger, Sleepiness, and Bored metrics on an interval of your choosing.		[check] You pet should die if Hunger, Boredom, or Sleepiness hits 10.									[check] Morph your pet at certain ages.																	[check] Animate your pet across the screen while it's alive.											[check]

 #Extras